jaisonjustus/bem-articles/start-with-project-stub/start-with-project-stub.en.md

 Upon completion, you'll see the following message:

    info: Server is listening on port 8080.
 Point your browser to http://localhost:8080/

+   Sometime your development machine have multiple servers like apache etc to avoid collision you can change the server port by ```$ bem server -p <port-no>```

 This means `bem server` is up and running; from this point on, your project is automatically rebuilt each time you change something.